bemanproject/task/docs/P3941-affinity.md

 aren't any good options for using them with a `task`.
-Note that `affine_on` can fail and get cancelled (due to the main work failing or getting cancelled) but `affine_on` can still guarantee that execution resumes on the expect exuection agent when it uses an infallible scheduler.
+Note that `affine_on` can fail and get cancelled (due to the main work failing or getting cancelled) but `affine_on` can still guarantee that execution resumes on the expect execution agent when it uses an infallible scheduler.
 </p>
 <p>